-TCP/IP is the name of the protocol architecture of the Internet, it takes it name from the two main protocols: the Transmission Control Protocol at the transport layer, taking care of end-to-end transmissions including retransmissions when packets are lost and congestion control and the Internet Protocol, at the network layer that takes care of routing and delivery of the data packets from the source host to the destination host.
+TCP/IP is the name of the protocol architecture of the internet, which takes its name from the two main protocols: the transmission control protocol at the transport layer, taking care of end-to-end transmissions including retransmissions when packets are lost and congestion control, and the internet protocol at the network layer, which takes care of routing and delivery of the data packets from the source host to the destination host.

-Terms of Use
+Terms of use

-Terms of use, can also be called agreement, charter, declaration, memorandum of understanding.
-They are texts which contain legal obligations, such as contracts or licences, but also, in the case of CNs, common goals, philosophical and political principles and values underlying the relations between peers.
-Examples are the Network Commons Declaration, the Pico-Peering Agreement, the Freifunk Memo of Understanding, and the template Terms of Use Appendix A we propose for you to develop and adapt.
+Terms of use can also be called an agreement, charter, declaration or memorandum of understanding.
+They are texts which contain legal obligations, such as contracts or licences, but also, in the case of CNs, the common goals, philosophical and political principles and values underlying the relations between peers.
+Examples are the Network Commons Declaration, the Pico Peering Agreement, the Freifunk Memo of Understanding, and the netCommons Terms of Use template in Appendix B that we propose for you to develop and adapt.